Most populous city in the world – Shanghai

 I have been to China more than 10 times but Shanghai was my first trip!
 Hearing the word most populous made me scare.
 I am more of a country person.

-It only took us 4.5 hours to reach Shanghai.
+It only took 4.5 hours to reach Shanghai.
 The flight served a mini ice-cream for dessert.

-I reached Shanghai at around 3 pm and the immigration was full with visitors coming from different part of the world.
+I reached Shanghai at around 3 pm and the immigration was full of visitors coming from different parts of the world.
 It took slightly less than 1 hour to clear the custom.

 Taxi in Shanghai

 I noticed taxi driver is protected under a plastic guard shield.
-All taxi should run in meter.
-Receipt is also automatically offered to me.
-In the city there is a initial meter charge of 14 RMB for most 3 km drives (including the fare surcharge).
+All taxi should run in the meter.
+The receipt is also automatically offered to me.
+In the city, there is an initial meter charge of 14 RMB for most 3 km drives (including the fare surcharge).
 The fare from the airport to Shanghai should be around RMB 150 -180.
 You can take the train but with big luggage, don’t bother to do that.

 Circular Pedestrian Bridge in Lujiazui, Shanghai

 The Circular Pedestrian Bridge is an amazing sight in Shanghai.